newton-migosi/mdn-local-library-tutorial/README.md

 ### Database

-From the integrated terminal run `nix develop .#postgres` to start a nix shell that has postgres.
+From the integrated terminal run `nix develop .#postgres --impure` to start a nix shell that has postgres.
 Inside the nix shell, run `devenv up` to start the database service.

 ### Template